Moksa Plant-Based Cuisine is a 100% vegan restaurant nestled among the lush jungle, along the outskirts of the Ubud in Bali, Indonesia.

-What a satisfying dish!
-Soft sweet potatoes, warm savory tempeh, and tangy barbecue sauce all blended into an even better version of the American barbeque flavors.
+Soft sweet potatoes, warm savory tempeh, and tangy barbecue sauce all blended into an even better version of the American barbecue flavors.

 Much love to Moksa for aiming for zero waste by using bamboo straws, cloth coasters and beautiful glass and stoneware.